thma/thma.github.io/about.md

 Since it is apparently impossible to say anything meaningful about λ in such short statements, there is probably no way around approaching this phenomenon in somewhat longer texts.
 Hence this Blog!

-As my old professor said:
+As my late professor said:

 > Whereof one cannot speak, thereof one must write!
 >